TJVaughn/connect-the-dots_km-coding-challenge/README.md

 cd into the directory

-To start the server locally run:
+To start the server locally, first you must make sure client/public/init.js and set the hostname to "ws://localhost:8080" then in the terminal run:

 "yarn dev"